 The most effective measure, other than favourable fuel taxation, in encouraging switching to Autogas is subsidies to the vehicle itself.
 They usually take the form of grants or tax credits for converting gasoline vehicles to run on Autogas or for purchasing OEM Autogas vehicles.
-Among the countries surveyed, the central government and/or some local authorities subsidised conversions or OEM purchases in 2018 in Italy, Korea (old diesel trucks only), Spain, the United Kingdom (London taxis) and the United States (some states).
+Among the countries surveyed, the central government and/or some local authorities subsidised conversions or OEM purchases in 2019 in Italy, Korea (old diesel trucks only), Spain, the United Kingdom (London taxis) and the United States (some states).
 In some cases, subsidies effectively covered the entire cost of conversion or the additional OEM cost.
-Other countries, including Australia and France, have run similar schemes in recent years.
+France reintroduced grants for Autogas vehicles under certain conditions in 2020.